 This field allows you to select which ATAPI CD-ROM drive to use in the boot sequence.
-Pressing [Enter] will show the product IDs of all your connected ATAPI CD-ROM drives.
+Pressing [Enter] will show the product IDs of all your connected ATAPI CD-ROM drives or allow you to disable this field.

 Other Boot Device Select [INT18 Device (Network)]